abacusmodeling/abacus-develop/docs/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-6. In GitHub, send a pull request with `deepmodeling/abacus-develop:develop` as the base repository.
+6. In GitHub, send a pull request (PR) with `deepmodeling/abacus-develop:develop` as the base repository.
+It is required to document your PR following [our guidelines](#commit-message-guidelines).

 7. After your pull request is merged, you can safely delete your branch and sync the changes from the main (upstream) repository:

-- Delete the remote branch on GitHub either through the GitHub web UI or your local shell as follows:
+- Delete the remote branch on GitHub either [through the GitHub web UI](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/deleting-and-restoring-branches-in-a-pull-request#deleting-a-branch-used-for-a-pull-request) or your local shell as follows:

     ```shell
     git push origin --delete my-fix-branch